The Cheapest Auto Insurance Companies in Maine in 2025

 Disclaimer: Table data sourced from real-time quotes from Compare.com's 50-plus partner insurance providers.
 Actual quotes may vary based on the policy buyer's unique driver profile.

-Cheapest full coverage: Progressive
+Cheapest full coverage: USAA

 Most drivers in Maine can benefit from a full-coverage insurance policy.
 Full coverage provides more financial protection in an accident, even if you’re not at fault.
 Lenders typically require you to buy full coverage if you lease or finance your car.